-Here is our list of the best VPNs for UAE & Dubai 2019:
+Here is our list of the best VPN for UAE & Dubai 2020:

 To be considered a good VPN service for use in places such as Dubai and the UAE, it must provide protection against DNS leaks, have no traffic logs, offer a strong encryption scheme, not be blocked (some VPN services are blocked in the region), and have many servers.

 1. NordVPN (Best overall VPN for UAE & Dubai)

 NordVPN is one of the most, if not the most secure VPN service available.
 This is because of the SSL 2048-bit encryption scheme (note that the industry standard is 256-bit encryption).
 If desired, this can be used in tandem with double protection, which boils down to a second layer of encryption for data.

 There is access to a large network of over 5000 servers and you are allowed up to six simultaneous connections.

 There is support for various platforms such as Android, iOS, Windows, and Mac available with comprehensive tutorials.

 Features such as no logging, DNS leak protection, and a kill switch for instant connection termination are also available.
 To top it off, email and chat customer support for issues is quite helpful.
 Note that the combination of features makes it the most reliable VPN in places such as Dubai and the UAE.

 In terms of cons, NordVPN is one of the most expensive available ($11.95 per month), server connections can be slow (up to 30 seconds) on initialization, and refunds can take a while (up to 30 days) to process.